HackAssistant/registration/README.md

 #### Update application model
 If you need extra labels for your hackathon, you can change the model and add your own fields.

-   - Update model with specific fields:[applications/models.py](applications/models.py)
+   - Update model with specific fields: [applications/models.py](applications/models.py)
    - `python manage.py makemigrations`
    - `python manage.py migrate`